GrapesJS/grapesjs/docs/modules/Components.md

 <img :src="$withBase('/component-type-stack.svg')" class="img-ctr">

+When you use a custom HTML code parser via `Parser.parserCode`, component recognition can also rely on `isParsedNode`, which receives the normalized parsed node instead of a DOM element.

 ::: tip
 If you're importing big string chunks of HTML code you might want to improve the performances by skipping the parsing and the component recognition steps by passing directly Component Definition objects or using the JSX syntax.
 Read [here](#setup-jsx-syntax) about how to setup JSX syntax parser